cmower/FRI-Client-SDK_Cpp/README.md

 This repo contains the FRI client SDK provided by KUKA for LBR models.
 A cmake alternative for building the client and examples is provided to easily integrate it into other projects.

+To browse the source code for the `FRI-Client-SDK_Cpp_v*.zip` files, see the other branches of this repository.

 # Important notice

 **THIS IS NOT A KUKA PRODUCT.**